juanmanuel96/flask-mongodb/docs/collections.md

 ## Creating a model

 As explained in the previous section, the `MODELS` configuration searches for the models module inside the package path in the list.
-While this is not a requirement and you can use the `register_collection` method of the `MongoDB` class, the configuration method is the recommended option.
-This is because collection registration is done automatically by the package.
+This configuration is a list of packages or locations where a `models.py` file or package exists.

 ### The CollectionModel